 - your pee is cloudy or smells strong, and/or

 - a pain just above your pubic bone or in your lower back.

 You should see a doctor immediately if:

 - you have blood in your pee,

 - you start vomiting.

 They may do some tests to find out exactly which bacteria is causing the problem and to rule out any other causes.

 It’s not just girls and young women who experience these symptoms – it can also be a reality for people of all gender identities, including some young trans men and young non-binary people.

-LGBT Youth Scotland, LGBT Health and Wellbeing and Mermaids UK have lots of information, community meetups and people you can chat to about your experiences.
+LGBT Youth Scotland, LGBT Health and Wellbeing and Mermaids UK have lots of information and people you can chat to about your experiences.

 Check out five things guys might not want to ask the doctor about.